Gottfried Kirch: Life and work

 After his death, his wife continued the almanac calculations.
 His son Christfried Kirch became director of the Observatory in 1716.
 When Prussia incorporated the new province of Silesia in the 1740s, a further almanac was needed to be drawn up for the Catholics, and for that issue the academy employed his daughter Christine Kirch (1696–1782).
 After 1700, two calendar variants were in force in the Holy Roman Empire: the Gregorian Calendar in the catholic, the Verbesserter Reichskalender (improved Reich calendar) in the Protestant regions, however the latter differed from the former solely in respect of calculation of the date of Easter.

 The crater Kirch on the Moon and the asteroid 6841 Gottfriedkirch are named after him.

 Kirch studied the double star Mizar.

-He died at Berlin at the age of seventy.
+He died in Berlin at the age of seventy.